Chandos Lake

 Chandos Lake was originally called Mongosogan by the Mississauga Anishinabe, on whose traditional territory it lies.
+It was called Loon Lake until 1937, when it was renamed, apparently after the then-existing township in which it was located.
 Although not one of the Kawartha Lakes proper, Chandos Lake is part of the Kawartha cottage country; the lake is lined with some 1,200 cottages.
 The lake features three marinas and a public beach.
 The towns of Apsley, Glen Alda, and Lasswade are located on or near the lake.
 County Roads 620 and 504 encircle the lake.